Sir Peter Lampl

 Chairman and CEO of Caxton Associates

-Andrew Law is the Chairman and CEO of Caxton Associates, a thirty five year old global macro hedge fund.
+Andrew Law is the Chairman and CEO of Caxton Associates, a thirty seven year old global macro hedge fund.
 He joined the London office of Caxton in 2003, was appointed global Chief Investment Officer early in 2008, and to his current position effective 1st January 2012.

 He attended a state school in Manchester, and graduated from Sheffield University in 1987 with a First Class degree in Economics.
 Prior to Caxton, he was a Managing Director at Goldman Sachs, as head of FICC proprietary trading in London.